Nonlinear phase synchronization and the role of spacing in shell models: Intermittency

 \subsubsection{Shell spacing and the level of synchronization}

-With the aim of highlighting the role of synchronization events in enhancing intermittency corrections, we analyze the statistical properties of triadic phases across the inertial range.
-In figure \ref{fig:scaling-S_p=000026-pdf-phi}, we present the scaling of different structure functions for two representative cases, corresponding to $g=2$ and $g=1.4$, respectively characterized by a weak (or usual) and a strong degree of intermittency.
+With the aim of highlighting the role of synchronization events in increasing intermittency corrections, we analyze the statistical properties of triadic phases across the inertial range.
+In Figure \ref{fig:scaling-S_p=000026-pdf-phi}, we present the scaling of structure functions for two representative cases, $g=2$ and $g=1.4$, which are characterized by a standard and very high levels of intermittency, respectively.
 In the inset of the same figure, we present the PDFs of triadic phases for different shells within the inertial range.
-In the case of higher intermittency (smaller $g$) the phase distributions display a clearly scale-dependent behavior, becoming progressively narrower for smaller scales in the inertial rage.
-This suggests a tendency towards a stronger phase alignment for higher wave numbers.
+For the higher intermittency case ($g=1.4$), the triadic phase distributions exhibit a pronounced scale-dependent behavior, becoming progressively narrower at smaller scales in the inertial range, a similar trend is also observed in the statistics of the Kolmogorov multipliers (not shown in the plot).
+This behavior is actually common for all the $g$ values below the critical value $g\apprle g_{c}$ and becomes more pronounced as $g$ decreases.
+This suggests a tendency towards stronger phase alignment at higher wave numbers, consistent with the idea that the increase in intermittency is due to rare but large dissipation events at small scales.

-In order to characterize the level of synchronization at a global level across the inertial range, we consider the complex Kuramoto order parameter as defined earlier in Sec. \ref{subsec:Sync-and-Kuramoto-1} and present its PDFs in Fig. \ref{fig:kuramoto-r-g-pdf} as a function of the inter-shell spacing $g$.
+In order to characterize the global level of synchronization across the inertial range, we consider the complex Kuramoto order parameter, defined in Eq. (\ref{eq:def_kura_glob}), and present the PDFs of the coherence parameter $R$ in Fig. \ref{fig:kuramoto-r-g-pdf} as a function of the inter-shell spacing $g$.

-We note that, as the inter-shell spacing decreases, the PDFs become increasingly skewed and a finite probability for fully synchronized events appears.
-These events correspond to states in which all the triads are aligned, and are associated with rare, extreme events in the energy flux.
-Remarkably, we observe that below the critical value $g<g_{c}$, the PDFs of $R$ are $g$-dependent, while for for $g>g_{c}$ they collapse on the same distribution, which is also in accordance with the behavior of intermittency corrections as a function of $g$.
-This suggests that the Kuramoto parameter, despite being only a measure of the phase coherence in the systems, can be used as a proxy for detecting different levels of intermittency.
+We note that, as the inter-shell spacing decreases, the PDF of the coherence parameter $R$ become increasingly skewed and a finite probability for fully synchronized events appears.
+These are states in which all the triads are aligned, and are associated with rare, extreme events in the forward energy flux.
+Remarkably, we observe that below the critical value $g\apprle g_{c}$, the PDFs of $R$ are $g$-dependent, while for for $g\apprge g_{c}$ they collapse to the same distribution, which is also in accordance with the behavior of intermittency corrections as a function of $g$.
+This suggests that the Kuramoto parameter, despite being only a measure of the phase coherence, can be used as a proxy for detecting different levels of intermittency.